Our curriculum is created to enable robust foundations for an impactful adulthood.

-Pupils will have access to a good range of nationally accredited courses in Key Stage 4, which can include Entry Level certificates of achievement, personal development and life skills courses, various vocational courses and GCSE courses.
+Pupils will have access to a good range of nationally accredited courses in Key Stage 4, which can include Entry Level certificates of achievement, personal development and life skills courses, various vocational courses and for the few who can access these, GCSE accreditation.
 College Link courses in Key Stage 4 promote the development of independence and social skills, helping prepare pupils for moving on from school.

 Curriculum Content, Organisation and Delivery

 All pupils are offered a broad and balanced curriculum that is differentiated according to their personal needs and strengths.
-The curriculum focuses on the development of functional skills in literacy and numeracy, speech, language and communication, social interaction and independent living.
+These are formulated through Pathways that target teaching and experiences relevant to the child's needs.
+Every Pathway addresses the development of functional skills in literacy and numeracy, speech, language and communication, social interaction and independent living.

 Timetables at The Collett School follow a primary style manner of teaching, with pupils having a 'learning group' which most of their lessons are taught in.
 However, specialist teachers and/or teachers who developed expertise in a primary or secondary setting work with our children over the course of the week.
 School organisation is flexible to meet the changing pattern of pupil needs.

-Organisation is responsive to the needs of the pupils through the Key Stages.
+Organisation is responsive to the needs of the pupils as they develop in skills and age.
 Small classes, and variable adult/pupil ratios depending on the needs of the group, ensure that learning can be tailored to a pupil’s individual needs.
 Included in this offer of a personalised approach is the assurance that intimate care and attention to all basic functions is guaranteed.

 Pupils are given regular opportunities to learn new skills and to generalise those already learned through frequent repetition and the chance to practise skills in different situations.
 This will include a large range of curriculum enrichment activities, such as visits to museums and subject-related facilities in the wider community.